NATIONAL SCIENCE FOUNDATION

 Many NSF programs accept proposals at any time.
 Other programs, however, establish due dates for submission of proposals.
 NSF utilizes Target Dates, Deadline Dates, and Submission Windows.
 Consult the Grant Proposal Guide, Section I.F. for a further description of these types of due dates.

 Range of Approval/Disapproval Time

 The Principal Investigator whose proposal for support has been declined may request, in writing, and receive from the cognizant program officer the reasons for declination.
-The applicant may also obtain verbatim copies of reviews of his/her proposals, though not the names of reviewers.
-If not satisfied, the Principal Investigator may request the NSF Assistant Director for Geosciences to reconsider the procedural aspects of the declination action.
+The proposer may also obtain verbatim copies of reviews of his/her proposals, though not the names of reviewers.
+If not satisfied, the Principal Investigator may request that the Foundation reconsider the procedural aspects of the declination action.
 Request for reconsideration must be received within 90 days of the declination letter.

 Formula and Matching Requirements

 Cost-sharing is not required for awards made solely for symposia, conferences and workshops, publication, education and training, facilities, equipment, ship operations, or travel.
 The Grant Proposal Guide (GPG) (Chapter II) and the Grant Policy Manual (Sec.
 330) provide additional information on the general NSF policy on cost-sharing.

 Post Assistance Requirements

 For all multi-year grants (including both standard and continuing grants), the PI must submit an annual project report to the cognizant program office at least 90 days before the end of the current budget period.
 Within 90 days after the expiration of a grant, the PI is required to submit a final project report.
 Quarterly Federal Cash Transaction Reports are required.
 Other reporting requirements may be imposed via the grant instrument.